SandysPappy/Laion400m-adjacent-words/README.md

   ```

 ### Loading the graphs
 - I've provided 2 graphs in this repo.
-If you want to do analysis on any image, one of the graphs following steps in eda.py, and follow the steps in similarity.py to generate your own graph.
+If you want to do analysis on any image, load one of the graphs following steps in eda.py, and follow the steps in similarity.py to generate your own graph.
-- If you want to rerun the plots in this repo, you can  run
+- If you want to rerun the plots in this repo, you can simply run
   ```bash
   python similarity_graph_analysis.py
   ```